brootaylor/brootaylor-v3/src/_content/projects/boston-t-party.md

 Developed a high speed PWA website tailored for Boston T Party, emphasising performance and resilience through progressive enhancement and offline caching techniques.

-Performance and resilience where particularly crucial considering the limited connectivity, data and bandwidth availability in South Africa.
+Performance and resilience were particularly crucial considering the limited connectivity, data and bandwidth availability in South Africa.

-The website can be viewed at [bostontparty.co.za](https://bostontparty.co.za/){rel=external}

 *[PWA]: Progressive Web App.